ajrosen/icalPal/README.md

 ## Output formats

-icalpal supports several output formats.
+icalPal supports several output formats.
 The **default** format tries to mimic icalBuddy as much as possible.

 CSV, Hash, JSON, XML, and YAML print all fields for all items in their respective formats.
 From that you can analyze the results any way you like.

-[Remind](https://dianne.skoll.ca/projects/remind/) format uses a minimal implementation built in icalpal.
+[Remind](https://dianne.skoll.ca/projects/remind/) format uses a minimal implementation built in icalPal.

 Other formats such as ANSI, HTML, Markdown, RDoc, and TOC, use Ruby's [RDoc::Markup](https://ruby-doc.org/stdlib-2.6.10/libdoc/rdoc/rdoc/RDoc/Markup.html)